If you’ve ever had chest pain, you know it’s not fun. If you’ve ever had a nasty cough that won’t go away, you

 All x-rays expose you to some degree of radiation.
 According to the United States Environmental Protection Agency, the amount of radiation you’re exposed to during a medical x-ray is minimal compared to other environmental radiation sources.

 Speak to your healthcare provider if you have concerns about the number of x-rays you’ve received or the amount of radiation used.

 A doctor may order a chest x-ray to confirm a diagnosis of bronchitis.
 Bronchitis is caused by inflammation in the bronchial tubes.
 If present, this inflammation can be seen on a chest x-ray.

-If you need help assessing and treating a chest or breathing concern, come see the experts at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating a chest or breathing concern, come see the experts at one of our urgent care locations.
+You can walk in without an appointment, or save your spot online.
 Our medical team of MD/DO/PA/NPs are emergency medicine trained, certified and fully capable of attending to your medical needs.
 We are open 365 days and during holidays.
 We’ll have you back to feeling better in no time.